architMahto/comp4004-assignment1/README.md

 ## Test cases ##

-### Testing constructors for Card.java and PokerHand.java ###
+### Testing constructors for each class ###

 Tested if each constructor properly initialized they objects they were intended for using testCardConstructors() and testPokerHandConstructor().
+Also tested to see if they threw exceptions for illegal arguments

+### Testing getters and setters for Card.java ###

+Tested to see if the suit and rank for each card were instantiated properly.

+### Testing methods that check validity of poker hands in PokerHand.java ###

+Wrote tests that checked if each hand was properly evaluated.

+### Tested method that retrieved highest card in a hand ###

+Wrote a test to retrieve the highest card in each poker hand.

+### Tested getter methods for Player.java ###

+Wrote tests to see if each property in Player.java was initialized as expected

 ## How to run code ##

-Currently there is nothing in Main.java to run.
-So, the code is technically unexecutable.
+Code is written for Main.java.
+It has four poker hands initialized and passed into a Game object.
+The Game object ranks each hand and prints out the result.